wechaty/docusaurus/docusaurus/docs/howto/event.md

 ### `error` Event

-The `error` event makes the bot to throw an error whenever error is encounterd.
+The `error` event makes the bot to throw an error whenever an error is encounterd.

 <Tabs
   groupId="programming-languages"